 Don’t even get me started on North America’s favorite vacation playground, Mexico.

-Here’s a partial list of some of the creative ways tourists have met their maker in Mexico:
+Here’s a partial list of some of the creative ways tourists have ignored travel safety and met their maker in Mexico:

 • Numerous tourists have been killed falling off hotel balconies or by balconies collapsing.
 (No, I’m not kidding.)